-VARSITY LEVEL ASSIGNMENT - To be eligible for assignment to "Varsity" level contests officials the incentives for advancement is; attend a GHSA sanctioned development camp within a two-year period (every-other-year).
-First & second year officials are offered a one-time exemption from the registration fee of the camp they register for.
+VARSITY LEVEL ASSIGNMENT - To be eligible for assignment to "Varsity" level contests, the required criteria is; attend a GHSA sanctioned development camp within a two-year period.
+(1st & 2nd year officials are offered a one-time exemption from the registration fee of the varsity level camp they register for), complete the annual rules clinic, and take the annual rules exam.

-POST SEASON ASSIGNMENT - To be eligible for assignment to "Post Season" contests officials the incentive for advancement is; attend a GHSA sanctioned development camp every year.
+POST SEASON ASSIGNMENT - To be eligible for assignment to "Post Season" contests, the criteria is; attend a GHSA sanctioned development camp every year, complete the annual rules clinic, score a minimum (85) on the annual rules exam, and maintain a Tier, 1, 2, or 3 evaluation level.